 Later in the year, the US Mint introduced additional numismatic versions of the coin as part of their holiday collection.
 The so-called collectible uncirculated versions were struck on specially burnished blanks and carried the “W” mint mark.
-The 2006-W Uncirculated Platinum Eagle coins featured the same “Legislative Muse” design found on the proof version.
+The 2006-W Uncirculated Platinum Eagle (Buy on eBay) coins featured the same “Legislative Muse” design found on the proof version.
 In announcing the release, the US Mint indicated that they were priced at the mid-point between the collectible proof versions and the bullion versions of the coin.
 The collectible uncirculated coins were available individually in four different weights or as a four coin set.

 While sales of the proof versions of the coin experienced an increase from the previous year, sales of the uncirculated coins was extremely low.
 At the time, each of the final mintages for the 2006-W Uncirculated Platinum Eagles represented all time lows for the series.